DevMountain/Continuum/README.md

 At this point you should be able to save a post record and see it in your CloudKit dashboard.
 You dashboard should look similar to this (after marking the recordName as queryable)
 ![](README/dashboard.png)

-2. Update the `addCommentToPost` function to to create a `CKRecord` using the convenience initializer which takes in a comment on  `CKRecord`.
+2. Update the `addCommentToPost` function to create a postReference from the post that was passed in to our function.
+Use that reference as the missing parameter of our comment object.
+Then create a `CKRecord` using the convenience initializer which takes in a comment on  `CKRecord`.
 3. Again use  CloudKit’s `save(_:completionHandler:)` function to save the comment to the database.
 If you are wondering where the documentation for that function went, it’s still [here](https://developer.apple.com/documentation/cloudkit/ckdatabase/1449114-save) (:  Handle any error thrown in the save function completion and call your own completion accordingly.

 At this point, each new `Post` or `Comment` should be pushed to CloudKit when new instances are created from the Add Post or Post Detail scenes.